simranjit11/hackathon-poc/docs/mock-bank/prd.md

 ## Epic List

-1. **Epic 1: Database Schema and Foundation**: Establish Prisma database schema for banking entities (accounts, loans, transactions, alerts, notifications) and create seed data for development/testing.
+1. **Epic 1: Database Schema and Foundation**: Establish Prisma database schema for banking entities (accounts, loans, transactions, payment reminders) and create seed data for development/testing.

 2. **Epic 2: Account and Balance Read Operations**: Implement API endpoints for retrieving account details and account balances with proper authentication and authorization.

 3. **Epic 3: Loans and Transactions Read Operations**: Implement API endpoints for retrieving loan information and transaction history with filtering and pagination support.

-4. **Epic 4: Payment and Transfer Operations**: Implement API endpoints for initiating payments and transfers with validation, balance checks, and transaction recording.
+4. **Epic 4: Payment and Transfer Operations**: Implement API endpoints for initiating payments (with OTP) and confirming payments (with OTP validation), including validation, balance checks, and transaction recording.

-5. **Epic 5: Alerts and Notifications Management**: Implement CRUD API endpoints for payment alerts and notification preferences with support for multiple alert types and notification channels.
+5. **Epic 5: Payment Reminders Management**: Implement CRUD API endpoints for payment reminders (for future scheduled payments).